The audio spectrum is the audible frequency range at which humans can hear and spans from 20 Hz to 20,000 Hz.

 Over-boosting can cause an irritating, harsh sound.
 Cutting in this range makes the sound more distant and transparent.

 Brilliance: 6 kHz to 20 kHz

 The brilliance range is composed entirely of harmonics and is responsible for sparkle and air of a sound.
-Boost around 12 kHz make a recording sound more Hi Fi.
+Boost around 12 kHz makes a recording sound more Hi-Fi.

-Be cautious over boosting in this region as it can accentuate hiss or cause ear fatigue.
+Be cautious over boosting in this region as it can accentuate hiss and cause ear fatigue.

 Sine wave example at 10,000 Hz